AvatarHurden/keypirinha-currency/README.md

  - to
  - :

+To convert between multiple currencies at the same time, separate each one by a comma.
+This can be done in either the source or destination field, and all combinations will be displayed in the results.

 This means that all of the following are allowed:

-- 5 usd in inr
+- 5 usd in inr,JPY
 - EUR to JPY
-- 10 brl:EUR
+- 10 brl,usd:EUR,gbp

 ## Change Log